Bayesian mixture models (in)consistency for the number of clusters: Consistency results

 \section{Consistency results}

-The inconsistency results of the previous section show that the posterior number of clusters is not necessarily the most relevant quantity to consider when the number of clusters is a quantity of interest.
-Instead, results by \cite{rousseau2011asymptotic, nguyenConvergenceLatentMixing2013, scricciolo2014adaptive} suggest that it might be better to focus on the mixing measure.
+The previous results imply that the posterior distribution of the number of clusters for some Bayesian nonparametric mixture models and some overfitted mixture models is inconsistent and thus do not provide good estimates for the number of components in a finite mixture.
+In these cases, the posterior distribution of the number of clusters is not the relevant summary to consider.
+Instead, results by \cite{rousseau2011asymptotic, nguyenConvergenceLatentMixing2013, scricciolo2014adaptive} suggest that it might be better to focus on the latent mixing measure.
 In particular, recent works on consistency can be extended to the models we consider.
-In this part, we consider the framework of \cite{rousseau2011asymptotic} and investigate to which extent it might apply to some models we have been considering, the Dirichlet multinomial process and Pitman--Yor multinomial process mixture models. \cite{guha2021posterior} introduced a post-processing procedure, the Merge-Truncate-Merge (MTM) algorithm, for which the output, the number of clusters, is consistent. \cite{guha2021posterior} proved that this algorithm can be applied to the Dirichlet process mixture model so that there is consistency for the number of clusters after applying this algorithm.
-We extend this result and prove that we can apply the algorithm to overfitted mixture models and to the Pitman--Yor process mixture model.
+In this section, we consider the framework of \cite{rousseau2011asymptotic} for overfitted mixtures and investigate to which extent it might apply to some models we have been considering, the Dirichlet multinomial process and Pitman--Yor multinomial process mixture models.
+Moreover \cite{guha2021posterior} introduce a post-processing procedure, the Merge-Truncate-Merge (MTM) algorithm, for which the output, the number of clusters, is consistent. \cite{guha2021posterior} proved that this algorithm can be applied to the Dirichlet process mixture model so that there is consistency for the number of clusters after applying this algorithm.
+We extend this result and prove that we can apply the algorithm to overfitted mixture models and the Pitman--Yor process mixture model.